isomerpages/moe-sgs/index.md

       image: /images/Homepage Thumbnails/166-Ee-Leng-Elaine-Seahewrw.jpg
       url: /homepage-infopic/serangoon-garden-secondary-60th-anniversary-celebration/
       alt: 60th Anniversary Celebration
   - infopic:
-      title: Outstanding Youth in Education Award
-      button: More
-      image: /images/Homepage Thumbnails/061-Ee-Leng-Elaine-Seah-1.jpg
-      description: Congratulations to Ms Angela Ho for winning the Outstanding Youth in Education Award which recognizes her inspiring teaching and unwavering dedication to [...]
-      url: /homepage-infopic/outstanding-youth-in-education-award/
-      alt: Education Award
-  - infopic:
-      title: Sec 3 Science Learning Day
-      description: During the Science Learning Day, the Sec 3 students participated in a variety of activities to enhance their learning of Science. (a) They visited the [...]
-      button: More
-      image: /images/Homepage Thumbnails/Sec-3-Anatomy-1-Ee-Leng-Elaine-Seah.jpeg
-      url: /homepage-infopic/sec-3-science-learning-day/
-      alt: Sec 3 Science Learning Day
-  - infopic:
       title: 10th Character and Leadership Symposium 2019
       description: The school hosted the 10th Character and Leadership Symposium for